fenglisa/fenglisa.github.io/_posts/2021-02-27-components_of_state.markdown

 ---

 ## Functional vs. Class
-In the past, only class components had the capability of keeping track of state; functional components just accepted data to to display and were purely presentational.
+In the past, only class components had the capability of keeping track of *state*.
+This was an object where you can store property values that belong to the component.
+When the state object changes, the component re-renders.
+Functional components just accepted data to to display and were purely presentational.
 In fact, functional components used to be called "stateless components".

 Now we have [`useState`](https://reactjs.org/docs/hooks-state.html).
 This is a hook (a special function that lets you “hook into” React features) that takes in an initial state as an argument and returns two values: the current state and the function that updates it.